Athryell/brain-and-body/README.md

 4. Run python manage.py makemigrations to make migrations for the app.
 5. Run python manage.py migrate to apply migrations to your database.
 6. Run python manage.py loaddata exercises.json to pre-populate the database with some exercises.
-7. Run python manage.py runserver to start the server.
+7. Run python manage.py runserver to start the server (Make sure it runs on '127.0.0.1' or 'localhost') ——
-8. Open the page in localhost:8000 <- “localhost” is IMPORTANT.
-——